frank2720/pudfra-shop/README.md

-Maanar Ecommerce
+#Maanar Ecommerce

-Welcome to the ecommerce project, an initiative to replicate the Pudfra Shop using core PHP.
-This project includes several key features essential for a fully functional ecommerce platform.
+*Welcome to the ecommerce project, an initiative to replicate the Pudfra Shop using core PHP.
+This project includes several key features essential for a fully functional ecommerce platform.*

-Features
+##Admin Dashboard Documentation

+###Features

     Shopping Cart System Model
         A robust shopping cart that allows users to add, update, and remove items.